maciej-przybylski/palmar_reflex/README.md

     To permanently change the permission of the serial port, please refer to this thread: http://askubuntu.com/questions/58119/changing-permissions-on-serial-port.
   * Open Menu/Tools/Serial Monitor, and check whether there are data coming through the serial port, with your hand waving in between Baxter's grippers, thus chaning the break beam status.

-5. Start Baxter, and calibrate the left gripper first
+5. Start Baxter, and calibrate the left gripper (then press "c")

   ```
   $ rosrun baxter_example gripper_keyboard.py
   ```
-  then press "c".

 6. Launch ros node that publishes the break beam to topic "/break_beam" status by reading data from the serial port,